 The mobile revolution is changing the way organizations work and manage their operations, as well as engage with their employees.
 As a result, organizations are reconsidering their technologies and techniques to make their traditional organizational cultures and roles more mobile friendly, making ‘mobile first’ a must have strategy.

-InfoQ ran a series of interviews during the DevOps Enterprise Summit 2015, focusing on the DevOps transformations that many corporations are currently undertaking to improve not only their productivity and time to market, but also to increase engagement and collaboration between people and teams.
+InfoQ ran a series of interviews during the DevOps Enterprise Summit 2015, focusing on the DevOps transformations that many corporations are currently undertaking.

 Today all companies are software companies and all software must be coded right and coded fast.
 The author explains why this isn’t possible with yesterday’s outsourcing model and proposes alternatives